-&lt;sup>8 In re Application of Chevron Corporation et al., 2010 U.S. Dist.
-LEXIS 111586 (S.D.N.Y.
-October 20,2010) (while this concerns a court action in Ecuador, there is a companion arbitration proceeding as well; in addition the senior executives of the claimant and two of the claimant's lawyers were arrested during the court and arbitration proceedings); Chevron Corp. v.
-Charles Camp, 2010 U.S. Dist.
-LEXIS 97440 (W.D.
-N.C.
-August 28, 2010) (the respondent sought to persuade the court that such conduct was acceptable in Ecuador; the court stated that "the court must believe that the concept of fraud is universal... if such conduct does not amount to fraud in a particular country, then that country has larger problems than an oil spill.")
+10 See In re Application of Chevron Corporation et al., 709 F.Supp.2d 283 (S.D.N.Y.
+2010) (while this concerns a court action in Ecuador, there is a companion arbitration proceeding; in addition to the conduct cited, the senior executives of the claimant and two of the claimant's lawyers were arrested during the court and arbitration proceedings.
+It must be noted that this case has an extensive subsequent and related history and the facts are hotly contested).